yakhyo/captcha-reader-pytorch/README.md

-## OCR: Captcha recognition using PyTorch
+## Captcha recognition using PyTorch

 ## Description
 **Trained weight is exist in `weights` folder**